leash training for dog

 Previous Negative Experiences

-A dog that has had an inferior experience while on a leash—like being dragged or jerked along—may associate the leash with feeling bad.
+A dog with an inferior experience while on a leash—like being dragged or jerked along—may associate the leash with feeling bad.

-So if you need to get your pup moving again after such an experience, the first step is to take a deep breath and then work to reestablish a positive association with both the leash and walking.
+So, if you need to get your pup moving again after such an experience, the first step is to take a deep breath and reestablish a positive association with the leash and walking.

 Lack of Leash Training